xoubinha/tutor.ia/aisrch/README.md

-# Introduction
+# Tutor.ia
+An AI-powered virtual assistant designed to enhance the learning process through generative AI.

+## Overview

-This repository creates the search index in [Azure AI Search](https://learn.microsoft.com/en-us/azure/search/search-what-is-azure-search) for Tutor.ia
+This repository contains the code for creating the search index in [Azure AI Search](https://learn.microsoft.com/en-us/azure/search/search-what-is-azure-search) for the Tutor.IA project.
+It is designed to efficiently manage and index data, enabling powerful search capabilities.
+The implementation follows a structured approach to ensure seamless data retrieval and search functionality.

 ## Project Structure